Francisco de Miranda: Miranda and the French Revolution (1791–1798)

-Starting in 1791, Miranda took an active part in the French Revolution as marechal de camp.
-In Paris, he befriended the Girondists Jacques Pierre Brissot and Jérôme Pétion de Villeneuve, and he briefly served as a general in the section of the French Revolutionary Army commanded by Charles François Dumouriez, fighting in the 1792 campaign of Valmy.

-The Army of the North (Armée de la Belgique) commanded by Miranda laid siege to Antwerp.
-When Miranda (and John Skey Eustace) failed to take Maastricht in February 1793 they were arrested on the orders of Antoine Quentin Fouquier-Tinville, Chief Prosecutor of the Revolution, and accused of conspiring against the republic with Charles François Dumouriez, the renegade general, who quickly defected to the enemy.
-Though indicted before the Revolutionary Tribunal – and under attack in Jean-Paul Marat's L'Ami du peuple – he and his lawyer Claude François Chauveau-Lagarde conducted his defence with such calm eloquence that he was declared innocent.

-However, Marat denounced Chauveau-Lagarde as a liberator of the guilty.
-Even so, the campaign of Marat and the rest of the Jacobins against him did not weaken.
-He was arrested again in July 1793 and incarcerated in La Force prison, effectively one of the ante-chambers of death during the prevailing Reign of Terror.
-Appearing again before the tribunal, he accused the Committee of Public Safety of tyranny in disregarding his previous acquittal.
+After the French defeat at the Battle of Neerwinden on 18 March, Dumouriez blamed Miranda for the failure of the French left wing and accused him of disobeying orders.
+Their relationship had already deteriorated: Dumouriez had attempted to involve Miranda in his political plans, but Miranda refused and threatened to warn his allies in the National Convention.
+Miranda appeared before the National Convention on 29 March and was subsequently questioned by the War Committee about his conduct at Maastricht and Neerwinden.
+In his defence, he produced Dumouriez's written orders and maintained that he had acted under the authority of the commander-in-chief.
+An investigation followed into the military leadership of Miranda.

+In May, Miranda was tried before the Revolutionary Tribunal on charges of high treason and complicity with Dumouriez.
+He was defended by Claude François Chauveau-Lagarde and was unanimously acquitted.
+On 12 May, Eustace, whose professed love for Miranda had turned into bitter hatred, openly avowed that he considered it an honor to detest the accused, whereupon Fouquier-Tinville promptly announced that his testimony could not be accepted.

+However, Marat denounced Chauveau-Lagarde as a defender of the guilty, while opposition to Miranda among the Jacobins continued.
+On 5 July 1793, the Committee of Public Safety ordered Miranda's arrest along with several of his Girondin friends and supporters.
+Robespierre personally questioned him before the Committee, where Miranda was accused of being a leading defender of the Girondins.
+He was subsequently imprisoned in La Force prison without a new trial.

 Miranda seems to have survived by a combination of good luck and political expediency: the revolutionary government simply could not agree on what to do with him.
 He remained in La Force even after the fall of Robespierre in July 1794, and was not finally released until January of the following year.
 The art theorist Quatremère de Quincy was among those who campaigned for his release during this time.
 Now convinced that the whole direction taken by the Revolution had been wrong, he started to conspire with the moderate royalists against the Directory, and was even named as the possible leader of a military coup.
 He was arrested and ordered out of the country, only to escape and go into hiding.

+Miranda House, 58 Grafton Way, Fitzrovia, was the London home of Miranda.

 He reappeared after being given permission to remain in France, though that did not stop his involvement in yet another monarchist plot in September 1797.
 The police were ordered to arrest the "Peruvian general", as the said general submerged himself yet again in the underground.
 With no more illusions about France or the Revolution, he left for England in a Danish boat, arriving in Dover in January 1798.
+In London he lived at Great Pulteney Street (Soho), in 1800 at Marylebone Road and Tavistock Street, before moving to Grafton Way in 1803.

 Expeditions in South America (1804–1808)

-Painting of Miranda by an unknown Incan author.
+Painting of Miranda by an unknown Incan artist.
 1806.